-At 62 years old, Ruth is one of the oldest Asian elephants at an AZA accredited facility.
-Emily, 56 years old, has been the largest and most popular New Bedford resident who has been here at the Buttonwood Park Zoo for 52 years.
+At 64 years old, Ruth is one of the oldest Asian elephants in North America.
+Emily, 58 years old, has been enlightening generations over the past here 54 years here at BPZOO!.
 Their vitality and health in their advanced age is a testament to the high level of care we provide for these magnificent animals.

 Grassland, tropical evergreen forest, semi-evergreen forest, moist deciduous forest, dry deciduous forest, and dry thorn forest, in addition to cultivated and secondary forests and scrublands

 Herbivorous.
 They are generalists that browse and graze on a variety of plants, browse and grasses